Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Banelings/Volatile Infested would show a buff for a moment before exploding.
 - Fixed an issue where Void Shards/Void Slivers had the attack priority of attacking structures.
 - Fixed an issue where Marine's Combat Shield passive had a missing tooltip.
+- Fixed an issue where Corsair's Disruption Web affected invulnerable targets.

 yeah.